Cheapest Car to Insure for Teenagers

 Cheapest Cars to Insure for Teens

-The MINI Cooper is the cheapest car to insure for teens, with an average annual premium of $1,730, followed by the Chevrolet Corvette ($1,741) and Subaru Forester ($1,891).
+The MINI Cooper is the cheapest car to insure for a teenager, with an average annual premium of $1,730, followed by the Chevrolet Corvette ($1,741) and Subaru Forester ($1,891).

 Vehicles with strong safety ratings, lower repair costs and moderate horsepower have the lowest insurance rates.
 Since teen drivers face higher premiums, choosing an insurer that offers teen-friendly discounts or usage-based insurance can help lower costs.